 This page was originally posted May, 2018 and updated May 2020.

 With the kind of technology we have today, you can now learn whatever you want online in the comfort of your own home using your computer.
 And now that we’re at home more than we care to be, why not learn something new to stimulate your mind and add more richness to your life?

 I’ve put together a list of online learning sites and hope you will try some of them out.
 You may discover a new direction in your life that will bring you more happiness, abundance, and creativity.
 You’ll also find connections and mentors who will help you embrace your passions and make them realities.

-College classes to up your credentials
+1. Take online college classes to enhance your credentials

-Edx.org – This site connects you to courses given by top-tier universities that include Harvard, Berkeley, University of Texas, Massachusetts Institute of Technology, the Sorbonne, and Boston University.
+edX is a site that offers online courses given by top-tier universities such as Harvard, Berkeley, University of Texas, Massachusetts Institute of Technology, the Sorbonne, and Boston University.
 You can earn MicroMaster’s Certificates, Professional Certificates, XSeries Programs, and University credits in a huge array of subjects.

 The Edx mission:

 At edX, we take our mission of increasing global access to quality education seriously.
 We connect learners to the best universities and institutions from around the world.
 Join us!

 2. Build your skills and stay up to date

 Coursera has over 40 million online learners from all over the world where students can take courses offered by Universities like Yale, Stanford, Duke, and high-tech companies like Google and IBM.